jayantptl/LearnLingo/README.md

 # Objective
    The objective of this game is to create a language learning game that helps users improve their language proficiency through interactive exercises and activities.
-The game include frontend UI components, backend logic for scoring, and a database to store user progress and language data.
+The game includes frontend UI components, backend logic for scoring, and a database to store user progress and language data.

 # Features
 1. User Registration and Authentication: